 Think of them like apartments.
 They are the hosts (they own the property) and you just rent a space on that property that’s shared with lots of other people.
 There are pros and cons to both, but many bloggers outgrow the limitations and are ready to upgrade from the apartment to the house that is WordPress.

-You can buy your both from your hosting company, or you can buy your domain separately from a business like NameCheap.
+You can buy your both your domain and hosting from your hosting company, or you can buy your domain separately from a business like NameCheap.
 NameCheap offers very low prices for domains and they are an honest and up-front company, which makes buying from them stress free.
+There are some benefits to purchasing your domain from a separate company than your hosting, but for the most part, when you’re starting out, I recommend buying both from your hosting company because it keeps things nice and easy.